lutris/lutris/CONTRIBUTING.md

 where you can submit bash scripts for various open source games and engines we do not already have.

-Other areas can benefit non technical help.
-The Lutris UI is far from being perfect and could use the input of people experienced with UX and design.
-Also, while not fully ready, we do appreciate receiving translations for other languages.
-Support for i18n will come in a future update.

 Another area where users can help is [confirming some issues](https://github.com/lutris/lutris/issues?q=is%3Aissue+is%3Aopen+label%3A%22need+help%22) that can't be reproduced on the developers setup.
 Other issues, tagged [need help](https://github.com/lutris/lutris/issues?q=is%3Aissue+is%3Aopen+label%3A%22need+help%22) might be a bit more technical to resolve but you can always have a look and see if they fit your area of expertise.
+Also, while not fully ready, we do appreciate receiving translations for other languages, support for i18n will come in a future update.

+Note that Lutris is not a playground or a toy project.
+One cannot submit new features that aren't on the roadmap and submit a pull request for them without agreeing on a design first with the development team.
+You can submit such pull requests but they will have to be updated with necessary changes from code reviews of the development team.
+This is not only about writing good code but also about providing good design for the overall product.
+Make sure to post all the revelant information in a ticket or on the pull request.
+New features must at all times have a valid use case based on an actual game, be very specific about why you are implementing a feature otherwise it will get rejected.
+Avoid adding options in the GUI or introducing new installer directives for things that can be automated.
+Lutris focuses heavily on automation and on doing the right thing by default.
+Only introduce new option when absolutely necessary.

+Contributors are welcome to suggest architectural changes or better code design if they feel like the current implementation should be improved but please take note that we're trying to stay as lean as possible.
+Requests introducing complex architectural changes for the sake of "modularity", "Unix pureness" or subjective aspects might not be received warmly.
+There are no plans for any rewrite in another language or switching to another toolkit.

 Running Lutris from Git
 -----------------------